osholopa/bad-api-assignment/README.md

 6. On one terminal, type `cd proxy` and run `npm install`
 7. On the other, type `cd client` and repeat `npm install`

-## To start the project
+## To start the project in dev mode
-1. Open two terminal windows in /client and in /proxy
+1. Open two terminal windows in project root
-2. Start proxy with `npm start`
+2. Inside _proxy_ folder, run `npm run dev`
-3. Start client with `npm start`
+3. Inside _client_ folder, run `npm start`

+## Running frontend production build locally
+1. Inside _proxy_ folder, run `npm run build:ui && npm start`

 ## Available scripts

 ### Client
+  Scripts runnable inside folder /client
 - `npm start` - A local server should start up and you should be able to access the application with the address `http://localhost:3000/`.
 Any changes made to the code should be visible instantly on your browser.
 - `npm test` - Runs the tests.
+- `npm run lint` - Runs ESLint.

 ### Proxy
+  Scripts runnable inside folder /proxy
 - `npm run dev` - Starts proxy server with nodemon watching for changes in the code.
-- `npm start` - Starts server without watch mode
+- `npm start` - Starts server without watch mode.
+- `npm run build:ui` - Removes current front-end build and rebuilds it